dwwatson1/coronavirus_pandemic_playbook/README.md

 * Income Level
 * Population Density

-### Review Audience
+### Audience

-The National Governors Association has tasked our group, the **COVID-19 Rapid Response Group: Preparing for the Next Pandemic** to present our pandemic playbook at the next National Governors Association annual conference.
+AsThe National Governors Association has tasked our group, the **COVID-19 Rapid Response Group: Preparing for the Next Pandemic** to present our pandemic playbook at the next National Governors Association annual conference.
 This conference is a rare opportunity for all state executives to gather and learn how to better respond to the next pandemic and minimize the spread, deaths, and economic impact.

 ### Why Should Our Audience Care?

 The COVID-19 brought the [deepest recession since the end of WWII](https://www.brookings.edu/research/social-and-economic-impact-of-covid-19/) as the global economy shrunk by 3.5% and [114 million](https://www.weforum.org/agenda/2021/02/covid-employment-global-job-loss/) people lost their jobs in 2020.
 The impact of this shock is likely to be felt for years to come.

 States governments were tested and pushed to their limit.
 [The Brookings Institute](https://www.brookings.edu/research/social-and-economic-impact-of-covid-19/) identified **state capacity** as one of three pre-existing conditions that amplified the impact of the shock.
 The COVID-19 crisis posed a critical challenge for policymakers as they needed to quickly reach workers and households during the abrupt economic crisis.

+Looking at the above factors hasn't been attempted.
 There is evidence that if states were more prepared to handle a pandemic, economic performance would not have suffered as it did in 2020.
-Our nation's governors and mayors have the opportunity to learn where our countries weak points are that led to these incredible economic losses and mitigate them in a future pandemic.
+Our nation's governors have the opportunity to learn where our state's weak points were that led to these incredible economic losses and mitigate them in a future pandemic.
+Our team is confident that state lawmakers can use our machine learning algorithm to as a basis for future policy decisions.

 ### Roles